 To learn more about Inventory Management Software sign up here.

-Inventory Management Challenges
+4. Challenges in Inventory Management

 Inventory shrinkage is a phenomenon where there is less inventory available due to unforeseen circumstances such as theft, damaged products, or expired products.